Welcome to the Special Education Needs and Disabilities (SEND) page.

 Personalised learning, eg. Short term booster groups, 1:1 time limited, small group work in class.

-Positive affirmation and nurturing ethos, eg. SEAL, Junior Leadership Team, friendship groups with learning mentor, rewards, achievement assemblies.
+Positive affirmation and nurturing ethos, eg. SEAL, Junior Leadership Team, friendship groups , rewards, achievement assemblies.